HealthCatalyst/healthcareai-r/README.md

 Installation:

-- Open RGui (which comes with R) or RStudio (which is downloaded separately)
+- Open RGui (which comes with R) or RStudio (which is recommended and downloaded separately)

 - Install prerequisites:
 ```R